 - Portable: UPX is written in portable endian-neutral C++.

 - Free: Distributed with full source code under the GNU General Public License v2+.
-With special exceptions granting the free usage for commercial programs as stated in the License Agreement.
+Free use in commercial programs is allowed through special exceptions stated in the License Agreement.

 - Bug fixes